Jutta-Proto/protocol-bt-cpp/README.md

 Probably exposes a raw RX interface for interaction directly with the coffee maker.

 ## Brewing Coffee
-A command for starting preparing a product is build out of multiple parts.
+A command for starting preparing a product is built out of multiple parts.
 Those parts depend on the machine file for the coffee maker.
 The following example uses the `EF532V2.xml` file for an JURA E6 coffee maker.
 More about this here: [Reverse Engineering](#reverse-engineering)

-For example we have a look at the following command (decoded) send to the coffee maker:
+For example, we have a look at the following command (decoded) sent to the coffee maker:
 ```
 00 03 00 04 14 0000 01 00010000000000 2A
 0  1  2  3  4  5    6  7              8